Rankala Lake: History

 Before the eighth century, Rankala was a stone quarry.
 In the 9th century, an earthquake caused immense structural damage to the quarry, causing water to accumulate from an underground source forming the Rankala Lake.
-This historic lake features a Hindu temple with a Nandi.
-According to local Hindu beliefs, Lord Shiva uses the Nandi, moves a single wheat grain towards the lake, and backs about a distance of single rice grain daily.
+This historic lake features a Hindu temple with a Nandi.According to local Hindu beliefs, Lord Shiva uses the Nandi, moves a single wheat grain towards the lake, and backs about a distance of single rice grain daily.
 Hindu beliefs state that if Lord Shiva reaches Rankala, the apocalypse will begin.

 Tourism

-This historical lake is a treasure trove for many Hinduists and scenery admirers.
-Rankala features the "Shalini Palace" to the north, the "Padmaraje Garden" to the northeast, and a recently developed park towards the southeast bank.
+This historical lake is a treasure trove for scenery admirers.
+Rankala features the Shalini Palace to the north, the "Padmaraje Garden" to the northeast, and a recently developed park towards the southeast bank.
 Rankala's southeast park has a fresh food market.
 Activities like horseriding and boating can also be experienced.
 Shalini Palace, made up of intricately carved black stone and Italian marble, has now been converted into a hotel.